AIMYII/Prototype-mindustry-mod/README.md

 WIP

-After landing on a scorching planet, you have to fight off the Phoenix clan.
+After landing on a scorching planet, you have to fight off the Phoenix faction.
 A group of air aliens.
 And their greatest enemy, the Botflies!

 **An enemy of my enemy is a friend.**